How I increased the user engagement of Chegg's AI chat by 4.67%

 Context

-The new chat functionality was underutilized by students
+The AI chat was underutilized by students

 Goal alignment